2019–20 Chicago Bulls season: Draft picks

-The Bulls hold a lottery first round pick and a second round pick.
+The Bulls hold a lottery first round pick and a second round pick, which was acquired from the Memphis Grizzlies.
+They had traded away their original second-round pick to the Los Angeles Lakers in 2016.
 At the night of the draft lottery, the Bulls fell to #7, the furthest a team with the fourth-best odds had fallen in the NBA draft lottery.
 With the seventh pick of the draft, Chicago selected point guard Coby White from the University of North Carolina.